mongodb/mongo-cxx-driver/etc/releasing.md

 ### ... for a minor release (e.g. `1.2.0`)

-Check out the `master` branch.
-Create a new branch to contain changelog updates: `git checkout -b pre-release-changes`.
-This branch will be used to create a PR.
+Create a new branch on the master branch.
+This branch will contain changelog updates prior to release: `git checkout -b pre-release-changes master`.

 Check Jira for tickets closed in this fix version.
 Update CHANGELOG.md with notable changes not already mentioned.
 Remove `[Unreleased]` from the version being released.